Travel Preparation and Summer Safety for Dogs and Cats

 Visit our website for hours and online booking.

-Emergency care is meant for situations where your pet’s health or safety is at serious risk and cannot wait for a scheduled visit.
+Emergency services are available when your pet’s health or safety is at serious risk and cannot wait for a scheduled visit.

 Go to the ER at Pieper Memorial Veterinary Center in Middletown, CT right away if your pet is experiencing: